Xavier Avery

-Xavier Tyrone Avery (born January 1, 1990) is an American former professional baseball outfielder who played for the Baltimore Orioles in 2012.
+Xavier Tyrone Avery (born January 1, 1990) is an American former professional baseball outfielder.
+He played in Major League Baseball (MLB) for one season with the Baltimore Orioles in 2012.

 Career

 Baltimore Orioles

 Avery attended Cedar Grove High School in Ellenwood, Georgia.
 He initially committed to play college football for the Georgia Bulldogs.
 The Baltimore Orioles drafted Avery in the second round of the 2008 Major League Baseball Draft.